DotReyn/Whats-In-Your-Wallet/README.md

-# Cobblemon-Template
+# Whats In Your Wallet
-Template for Fabric addon mods for Cobblemon
+Cobblemon sidemod that acts as a multi-currency core and API 🪙